wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/industry-solutions/data-setup-vaccination-management-app/includes/2-connect-data.md

 1. Log in using the credentials supplied in the training for your user.

-1. Select the correct environment from the upper right **Environment** drop down.
+1. Select the correct environment from the upper right **Environment** drop-down.

 	> [!div class="mx-imgBorder"]
 	> [![Screenshot of the Environment drop down menu.](../media/environment.png)](../media/environment.png#lightbox)